zhangjinshui-nerveee/nerveee_old/content/home/accomplishments.md

   url = ""
   date_start = "2016-09-01"
   date_end = ""
+  description = """
-  description = """For his excellent academic performance and devotion to the community."""
+  For his excellent academic performance and devotion to the community.

+  He gave up the National Scholarship to this scholarship, only because it awards more money of ￥2000.
+Good Call.
+  """

  [[item]]
   organization = "Tianjin University"